 The Croydon Creek Nature Center is just a short distance from vibrant downtown Rockville.
 The center is nestled on 120 acres of forest preserve, open meadow areas and a winding creek bustling with a variety of wildlife.

-The Nature Center presents a world of discovery through interpretive exhibits, informative programs and the exploration of an urban forest.
+The nature center presents a world of discovery through live animal displays, interpretive exhibits, informative programs and the exploration of an urban forest.
 There is no cost to visit the nature center however there are fees associated with many of our programs.

 Adjacent to the John G. Hayes Forest Preserve, we have just over 3 miles of marked trails with historic relics, a meandering tributary of Rock Creek and a variety of wildlife.